microsoft/RTVS-docs/remote-execution.md

 Remote` on the project before we start running the startup file for your project.

-When copying projects to the remote machine, it's important to understand that we apply a filter to the files being copied (this filter is not applied when you copy a single file).
-By default we only copy `.R`, and `.Rmd` files to the server.
+When copying *projects* to the remote machine, it's important to understand that we apply a filter to the files being copied (this filter is not applied when you copy a single file).
+By default we only copy `.R`, `.Rmd`, `.sql`, `.md`, and `.cpp` files to the server.
 You can customize the filter by adding additional expressions to the filter properties in the R Project Properties dialog.
 We do this to avoid inadvertently copying large data files to the server each time you want to run the project.
 Today we don't try to do any clever optimizations when copying; we will just copy files to the server, with the side effect of overwriting any file on the server that has the same name.

+You can always copy individual *files* to the remote machine by right-clicking on the file in Solution Explorer and running the `Send to Remote` command from the context menu.

 ![](./media/file-transfer-filter-settings.png)